AdrianGonz97/tauri-sveltekit-ts-template/README.md

 # Tauri + SvelteKit + Typescript Template

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

 ## Prerequisites

 Be sure you have installed all of the prerequisites for running a Tauri project.
 You can find them [`here`](https://tauri.studio/v1/guides/getting-started/prerequisites).